ourobouros/cabify_developers/overview.md

 ## Authentication

-The new Cabify API utilizes OAuth 2.0 authentication.
+The Cabify API utilizes OAuth 2.0 authentication.
 For more details, see the [Authentication page](authentication.html).

 ## REST and Resources